 At Bridgewater Primary School, we teach Phonics to all children, whatever their ability and individual needs.
 Through our Phonics teaching, we provide learning opportunities that enable all pupils to make good progress.
-We strive to meet the needs of those pupils with special educational needs, disabilities, special gifts and talents, and those learning English as an additional language.
-For further details, see separate policies: Special Educational Needs; Disability Discrimination; Gifted and Talented Children; English as an Additional Language (EAL).
+We strive to meet the needs of those pupils with special educational needs, disabilities and those learning English as an additional language.
+For further details, see separate policies: Special Educational Needs; Disability Discrimination and English as an Additional Language(EAL).

-When progress falls significantly outside the expected range, the child may have specialeducational needs.
+When progress falls significantly outside the expected range, the child may have special educational needs.
 Our assessment process looks at a range of factors - including:

-classroom organisation, teaching materials, teaching style and differentiation - so that wecan take some additional or different action to enable the child to learn more effectively.
+classroom organisation, teaching materials, teaching style and differentiation - so that we can take some additional or different action to enable the child to learn more effectively.
 Assessment using OTrack and other materials allows us to consider each child's attainment and progress against expected levels.
 This ensures that our teaching ismatched to the child's needs.